300 Directors of Aleby OldAle1 | created - 27 Nov 2017 | updated - 08 Jul 2019 | Public

 16. Dave Fleischer

 Dave Fleischer was born on July 14, 1894 in New York City, New York, USA as David Fleischer.
-He is known for his work on Mr. Bug Goes to Town (1941), In the Good Old Summer Time (1926) and Gulliver's Travels (1939).
+He is known for his work on In the Good Old Summer Time (1926), Mr. Bug Goes to Town (1941) and Imagination (1943).
 He was married to Mae Schwartz and Ida Mae Sharnow.
-He died on June 25, 1979 in ...
+He died on June 25, 1979 in Woodland ...

 Bimbo's Initiation Swing You Sinners!
 Snow-White Betty Boop's Bamboo Isle Betty Boop's Penthouse